<> <> <> <>

 Which vitamin deficiency causes hair loss?

-There are 13 essential vitamins and minerals, seven of which affect hair loss.
-These are vitamin D, iron, zinc, vitamin A, vitamin B7, vitamin F and vitamin E.
+There are 13 essential vitamins and minerals, 7 of which affect hair loss.
+These are iron, zinc, and vitamins D, A, B7, F and E [4].

 We’re breaking down the importance of each of these vitamins for hair growth and the health of hair follicles as well as signs of vitamin deficiency-induced hair loss and how to combat these deficiencies to aid hair growth.